MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ### Integrated Security

 The Windows identity of the caller is used to connect to Analysis Services.
-Valid values are blank, SSPI, BASIC, and ClaimsToken*.
+Valid values are  SSPI, blank, BASIC, and ClaimsToken*.

-`Integrated Security=SSPI` is the default value for TCP connections, allowing NTLM, Kerberos, or Anonymous authentication.
-Blank is the default value for HTTP connections.
+SSPI is the default value for TCP connections, allowing NTLM, Kerberos, or Anonymous authentication.
 For Azure AS and Power BI Premium **SSPI** indicates AD Translation.

-*`Integrated Security=ClaimsToken` is supported for Azure AS and Power BI Premium.

-When using SSPI, **ProtectionLevel** must be set to one of the following: Connect, PktIntegrity, PktPrivacy.
+When using SSPI, **ProtectionLevel** property must be set to Connect, PktIntegrity, or PktPrivacy.

+blank is the default value for HTTP connections.

+*ClaimsToken is supported for Azure AS and Power BI Premium.

+#### Examples

+`Integrated Security=SSPI`

+`Integrated Security=ClaimsToken`

 ### Persist Security Info